OCA/stock-logistics-warehouse/stock_mts_mto_rule/readme/DESCRIPTION.rst

 If you choose the make to stock + make to order rule instead of the make to order route, the creation of a purchase order will depend on the virtual stock.
-There are 3 cases :
+There are 3 cases (with the default splitting rule) :

 1. The virtual stock of the product is 0
     => It will act exactly like the make to order route.